FuelCycleFIT/FITProject/README.md

 [//]: # (-------------------------------------------------------------------------------------------------------)
 [//]: # (-------------------------------------------------------------------------------------------------------)

-In this part, the features to be tested in the framework of FIT project are listed and described.
-The list is not exhaustive and all participants can add new features.
+In this part, the functionalities to be tested in the framework of the FIT project are listed and described.
+The list is not exhaustive and all participants can add new functionalities.

-1. **Update the fuel composition vs. Fixed Fraction**
+11. Updated Fuel Composition vs. Fixed Fraction

 This specification aims to compare the impact of the fuel composition update according to fissile isotopic composition.
-This can be done via a FLM or a Recipe approach.
-This approach is compared to a Fixed Fraction (FF) fuel, which means the fissile fraction is constant whatever the composition is.
+This can be done via a Fuel Loading Model (FLM) or a Recipe approach.
+This approach is compared to a Fixed Fraction (FF) approach, which means the fissile fraction is constant regardless of the isotopic composition of the fissile material.

-2. **Fuel Shortage Response**
+2. Fuel Shortage Response

 Here, we'll try to assess the impact of the fuel shortage response in the FCC.
-Usually, the response would be :
+Usually, the response would be:
-- An emty cycle
+An empty cycle

 - Reactor is shut down until there is enough material
 - Needed material is created
-- ETC.
+- Etc.

-3. **Variable Capacity Factor vs. Constant Capacity Factor**
+3. Variable Capacity Factor vs. Constant Capacity Factor

 This item is connected to economic evaluation.
 Variable capacity factor could be due to actual outage modeled, seasonal changes in demand, etc.

-4. **Accurate physics of mixed cores vs. Assuming constant core**
+4. Accurate physics of mixed cores vs. Assuming constant core

-5. **Exact startup composition   vs. Single composition at beginning of operation**
+5. Exact startup composition   vs. Single composition at beginning of operation

-6. **Reprocessing As-Needed  vs. Constant Reprocessing   if decay modeled, it may matter**
+6. Reprocessing As-Needed vs. Constant Reprocessing   if decay modeled, it may matter

-7. **Isotopic Decay  vs. No Decay First in First Out for all materials**
+7. Isotopic Decay vs. No Decay First in First Out for all materials

-8. **Constant XS vs. Updated XS**
+8. Constant XS vs. Updated XS

-9. **Fuel type switching method**
+9. Fuel type switching method

 Smooth Transition, brutal transition, etc.

-10. **Constrained Processing (Fab, Enr, Rep, etc.) vs. Unconstrained Processing**
+10. Constrained Processing (Fab, Enr, Rep, etc.) vs. Unconstrained Processing

-11. **Coarse time steps   vs. Fine time steps**
+11. Coarse time steps   vs. Fine time steps

-12. **Fleet-based reactors vs. Agent-based reactors**
+12. Fleet-based reactors vs. Agent-based reactors

-13. **Batchwise fuel management vs. Simulated continuous reloading related to MSRs maybe**
+13. Batchwise fuel management vs. Simulated continuous reloading related to MSRs maybe

-14. **Batchwise fuel management vs. Continuous reloading vs 1 batch reloading**
+14. Batchwise fuel management vs. Continuous reloading vs 1 batch reloading

 [//]: # (-------------------------------------------------------------------------------------------------------)
 [//]: # (-------------------------------------------------------------------------------------------------------)